Our skills groups are for riders generally aged 7 to 16

 We expect riders to regularly attend CSP sessions, enjoy themselves and progress.
-Simple!
-There is absolutely no requirement for riders to race or compete.
+There is no requirement for riders to race or compete.

-However CSP Skillz will prepare riders thoroughly if they do.
+However CSP Skillz will prepare riders if they do wish to race.

 What can CSP Skillz riders achieve?
 What can they expect?